fastrgv/hbox/README.md

 (60 is the maximum numerical value allowed for the 6 heuristics) where bmx is the sum of the squares of the box distances to their hungarian-matching goal.

 Most heuristics that drive boxes toward their goals are linear in their effect.
-The intent here is to create a nonlinear effect that would prioritize the longer traversals.
+This creates a nonlinear effect that eliminates the longer traversals first.

 The intent here is to prioritize dispersal of boxes with distant goals to get them out of the way.
 A key insight is to recognize that this strategy must be abandoned as soon as this dispersal has begun to take effect, i.e. when the first third of the boxes have neared their goals.
-Otherwise this heuristic can be very counter-productive.
+Otherwise this heuristic can be counter-productive.

+Previous versions of hbox had Pri5 reversed, so that boxes closest to their goals were prioritized.
-There is now a way for users to revert to a "legacy" definition of Pri5, that seems necessary for some puzzles.
+There is now a way for users to revert to this "legacy" definition of Pri5, that seems necessary for some puzzles.
 Simply add 20 to the method number.
 Of course this does not apply to methods 2 or 4, neither of which use Pri5.

+### A 5th [persistent] heuristic for non-hungarian method #2

+Solution method #2 needed another heuristic that serves to estimate the closeness to a solution better than just counting boxes on targets.
+Remember that this method does not have the hungarian estimator to help steer the algorithm.

+The typical distance from unboxed goals to ungoaled boxes seemed a natural estimator that could be used in this case.
+This added heuristic allowed a solution time reduction for #29 from 97 sec to 19 sec.